bitcoin-core/btcdeb/README.md

 * automake/autoconf
 * pkg-config

-Ubuntu/debian users can do: `apt-get install libtool libssl-dev autoconf` (with `sudo` prepended if necessary)
+Ubuntu/debian users can do: `apt-get install libtool libssl-dev autoconf pkg-config` (with `sudo` prepended if necessary)

 Mac users can do: `brew install libtool automake pkg-config`